 The mop is a hairstyle that The Beatles member Paul McCartney popularized in the 60s.
 It is now enjoying a resurgence in popularity.
 Stars like Justin Bieber (in his younger years) have sported a mop, and it looks great when it has a disheveled or messy appearance.
 To try out this look, you need medium-length hair, around 3 to 5 inches covering the forehead and the ears.
 There is also a fringe on the forehead, which can be parted.
 The overall look is laidback and carefree, yet incredibly attractive boys haircuts.

 14. Burst Fade

-The burst fade is a popular addition to many hairstyles because it is incredibly versatile.
-It can be worn on the hair of various lengths, styles, and textures and paired with classic cuts like the Caesar cut or edgy looks like a mohawk or faux hawk.
+The burst fade is a popular addition to many black boy haircuts because it is incredibly versatile.
+It can be worn on hair of various lengths, styles, and textures and paired with classic cuts like the Caesar cut or edgy looks like a mohawk or faux hawk.
 The fade is defined by its semi-circular appearance, as it tapers around the ear and the back of the head.
 It is left longer at the neck.
 It is easy to wear and modern.

 15. Mohawk with Skin Fade

 A mohawk is undoubtedly one of the most cool haircuts for boys.
 It is bold, demands attention, and is probably not school-approved, but does that matter?
 No. it is the perfect option for the summer holidays or if you want to express yourself.
 There is a reason this is a look that has been around for decades.
 Pairing it with a skin fade makes it even more noticeable because the hair is faded on the sides of the head down to the skin, leaving just a long strip of hair in the middle.